Arcadia at the End of the El Lines

 Summer Retreats For Kids

 These rural excursions were organized by private philanthropy, for the most part.
-The Gads Hill Settlement House in Pilsen held a summer encampment each year in Glencoe on the North Shore beginning in 1900 which entertained city women and their children until 1941. he 116-acre Camp Algonquin is a century-old riverside retreat on the western shore of the Fox River near its namesake town in McHenry County.
-Camp Algonquin was established in 1907 the Chicago Tribune and the Bureau of Charities.
-The focus of the camping program was giving city kids access to sunshine, fresh air and decent food, although like all of Chicagoland’s restoration summer facilities it gradually expanded its menu to include education, sports, and social work counseling.
+The Gads Hill Settlement House in Pilsen held a summer encampment each year in Glencoe on the North Shore beginning in 1900, which entertained city women and their children until 1941.
+The 116-acre Camp Algonquin is a riverside retreat on the western shore of the Fox River near its namesake town in McHenry County, established in 1907 the Chicago Tribune and the Bureau of Charities.
+The focus of the camping program was giving city kids access to sunshine, fresh air and decent food, although, like all of Chicagoland’s restoration summer facilities, it gradually expanded its menu to include education, sports, and social work counseling.

-In 1911 Louise deKoven Bowen—the Mrs. Joseph T. Bowen, who was president and treasurer of Hull House—purchased the 72 acres that would become the Joseph T. Bowen Country Club after her husband) and donated the property to Hull-House.
+In 1911, Louise deKoven Bowen—the Mrs. Joseph T. Bowen, who was president and treasurer of Hull House—purchased the 72 acres that would become the Joseph T. Bowen Country Club and donated the property to Hull-House.
 For more than 50 years, it was used as a summer camp for inner-city children and their mothers on two-week retreats.
-The regimen would be familiar to anyone who endured summer camp—swimming, tennis, baseball, story-telling around the campfire.
+The regimen would be familiar to anyone who endured summer camp, with swimming, tennis, baseball, story-telling around the campfire.
 In time the camp welcomed those whose ills were physical rather than social.

 After Hull House removed its camp program to Wisconsin, the Bowen Country Club was bought in 1963 by the Waukegan Park District and renamed Bowen Park.
 Lilac Cottage, which Bowen had built in 1928 to provide herself and Jane Addams suitable quarters on their visits, is listed in the National Register of Historic Places.

-A more ambitious program—a resettlement initiative, really—the Allendale Farm School in the Lake County resort town of Lake Villa, founded in 1897 as a refuge for abandoned boys from Chicago.
-There founder Edward Bradley undertook what the WPR guide to Illinois described as ”an experiment in practical philanthropy.”
-Bradley set up working farm where the boys (when not in classes) grew crops, including strawberries and blueberries, raised poultry, herded and milked cows, and tended the horses and livestock.
-More than a farm, Allendale was a mini-society with its own economy, its own government and its own money, in which The boys paid for their room and board.
+A more ambitious program—a resettlement initiative, really—was the Allendale Farm School in the Lake County resort town of Lake Villa, founded in 1897 as a refuge for abandoned boys from Chicago.
+There founder Edward Bradley undertook what the Federal Writers Project's 1939 guide to Illinois described as ”an experiment in practical philanthropy.”
+Bradley set up working farm where the boys (when not in classes) grew crops, including strawberries and blueberries, raised poultry, herded and milked cows, and tended the horses and other livestock.
+More than a farm, Allendale was a mini-society with its own economy, its own government and its own money, in which the boys paid for their room and board.
 They attended school too, and in their off-hours indulged in the usual improving recreations.
 The Allendale Farm survives as the Allendale Association, which runs a co-ed school on the grounds for adolescent victims of neglect, substance abuse, or emotional problems.

 Lakefront parks of one sort or another had been urged as early as 1841 but the city would not be capable of so adorning itself for many years to come.
 Building a lakefront park is tricky business, for example, when one is never quite sure where the lakefront is; parks construction had to await—or, in many cases, was the pretext for—the engineered stabilization of the lake shore.
 In places where buildings already crowded the shore, parks could be built only on new land, created by filling in the shallow near-shore lake bottom.

-It took decades to do—indeed, the work is not done yet—but the resulting system of lakefront parks is the pride of Chicago’s lakefront park system, indeed the pride of the city in many ways.
-The parks are immensely popular, and arguably the feature of that lifts daily life here above the Atlantas and Dallases of this world.
+It took decades to do—indeed, the work is not done yet—but the resulting system of lakefront parks is the pride of Chicago’s lakefront, indeed the pride of the city in many ways.
+The parks are immensely popular, and arguably the feature that lifts daily life above the Atlantas and Dallases of this world.

 Daniel Burnham has been embraced as a hero of the common man by populist parks activists as the author of the recreational lakefront.
 There is irony in this.
 He foresaw it as a promenade ground for the middle and upper middle classes, not the softball-and-fireworks kind of place it has become.
 He also is credited with having created what many regard as that lakefront’s centerpiece—Grant Park, opposite the Loop between Randolph and McFetridge Drive, an open expanse of 319 acres of gardens and music amphitheaters and playgrounds on some of the most desirable real estate in the country.